hyperledger-labs/splice/cluster/README.md

 Grafana is used to visualize Prometheus metrics in various ways, aggregated into Dashboards.
 We deploy two types of dashboards in all clusters:

 - Custom dashboards built by us.
 To add a new dashboard, add its JSON definition to a file in `cluster/pulumi/infra/grafana-dashboards`.
 It will then be pushed to the cluster via the `infra` Pulumi stack, under the `canton-network` folder in Grafana.
+  If you have defined a new dashboard, you can add a new `.json` file there by copy pasting from Dashboard Settings > JSON Model.
 - Dashboards from the grafana public marketplace, installed using the dashboard id.
 Check `observability.ts` for example of such dashboards
 - Default k8s dashboards that are deployed by the prometheus/grafana helm chart